 ● Built-in editors with syntax highlighting, code folding and other advanced editing features.

 ● Built-in symbol browser; allowing the users to locate declarations, definitions, and other aspects of a symbol.

-● Integrated debugger and flash program downloader.
+● Integrated visual debugger and flash program downloader.

 ● Built-in project build manager automatically determines file dependencies.